Mother and Son Find Healing in Cardiac Rehabilitation Close to Home

 Over the years, money raised from this event has helped purchase numerous pieces of medical equipment for hundreds of cardiac patients on the South Shore.
 The Tobin Family of Weymouth knows first-hand the benefits of this fundraiser.

-In 2008, Dan Tobin became the youngest patient to go through the Cardiac Rehabilitation Program at South Shore Hospital.
+In 2008, Dan Tobin became the youngest patient to go through the Cardiac Rehabilitation Program at South Shore Health.
 Born with congenital heart disease, Dan was just 10 years old when he underwent major heart surgery at Boston Children’s Hospital.
 Upon release, his cardiologist recommended a program for his recovery.

 While grateful for a rehabilitation program, his mother Sandi was worried about the burden it would be for Dan and the family to travel into the city three times a week.
 Thankfully, the Tobins were thrilled to learn there was a program offered much closer to home.